 There’s something special about the human voice when it is injected directly into our ears.
 It’s like we make some sort of soul connection.
 That voice is speaking directly to us, and it conveys so much emotion.

 Sometimes it’s just the change of pace or a pause that tells us something isn’t right.
 A voice can crack around the edges, ever so slightly, and long before it wavers to indicate that something is wrong.

 It’s not just sadness that voices excel in expressing.
 Just try to keep the corners of your mouth from turning up when you hear somebody laughing.

 And there’s more emotions that really shine in audio.
-Pride, jealousy, joy and all different levels of anger.
+Pride, jealousy, anger, sadness – and all different levels of enjoyment.

 When it comes to listening to audio, all you need is your ears.
 Your eyes can be watching the road, or whatever you’re cutting as you prepare dinner.
 Your body can be exercising, walking the dog, or just slouching on public transport.

 We all want more value from our time, which is why audio wins the ultimate battle of audio vs video.
 You can put on your ear goggles and take it with you, or turn it up loud so you can hear it from every corner of the house.